Stem Cell Technology

 Vitro Biopharma has extensive experience in developing cell-based biological products and is presently focused on adult stem cells known as mesenchymal stem cells or MSCs.
 The discovery of embryonic stem cells capable of differentiation into any cell type of the body was largely responsible for the development of modern stem cell technology.
 Embryonic stem cells are also ethically contentious since, in certain cases, embryo destruction results from the use of embryonic stem cells.
 However, adult stem cells are derived through non-destructive procedures from a variety of tissue sources.
 Adult stem cells have been approved for clinical use for over 50 years and have a strong record of safety and efficacy for use in the treatment of numerous blood disorders and immunological conditions.
 Presently, the MSC sector of stem cell research is one of the most rapidly growing and expanding fields within the entire stem cell industry.

 Additional research by Vitro Biopharma and others has shown that over-expression of just a single gene in adult stem cells is sufficient to induce the pluripotent state (ability to differentiate into any cell type) thus considerably simplifying the process of reprogramming to achieve the functional properties of embryonic stem cells.
-This research area is thus related to expanding the capabilities of adult stem cells to include the basic properties of embryonic stem cells.
+Also, our published blogs provide the background information regarding the role of stem cell reprogramming in the activation of endogenous stem cells for therapeutic benefits (See: Stem Cell therapy without stem cell transplants) This research area is thus related to expanding the capabilities of adult stem cells to include the basic properties of embryonic stem cells.

 The image shown here shows Vitro Biopharma’s research of human MSCs subject to a re-programming protocol involving exposure to small molecules (valproic acid & azacytidine) together with reduced O2 to induce the pluripotent state through induced expression of endogenous Oct 3/4.
 The arrows indicate putative iPSCs (induced-pluripotent stem cells) ~ 5 micron in diameter resulting from this treatment.
 Vitro Biopharma has a pending US Patent application regarding its technology for iPSC induction through use of small molecules and environmental parameters without the necessity of transfection to induce the pluripotent state.
 We are interested in strategic collaboration to further develop this intellectual property.